proxyroot/proxyroot.github.io/_posts/2019-06-30-django-poetry.markdown

 $
 ```

-### Lets clean what just happened
+### Let's clean up the mess

-Here is how the project structure looks like after the above command
+Here is how the project structure looks like after we started a project using django-admin

 ```bash
 arkangle/
   L poetry.lock